 Lawrence Kotlow, however, only measures the distance from the tip of the tongue to where the tongue tie is attached to the bottom of the tongue.
 Measuring the length of the tongue tie is also of importance within the oro myofunctional therapy (OMFT).
 For doning both measurements there are special tools available: the Kotlow rulers and the grooved director.
 The tongue is raised with the grooved director, after which the length of the tongue tie can be determined by choosing the correct Kotlow ruler.
 The distance from the bottom of the tongue to the top of the saliva caruncula is the distance to be measured,

-Based on this, OMFT.info has developed a Kotlow ruler, useful and actually indispensable to be able to quickly and properly determine when to refer for correction of a tongue tie.
-The Kotlow rulers can be used in two ways:
+OMFT.info has developed the Kotlow rulers itself; handy and actually indispensable to quickly and properly determine when a referral must be made for correction of a tongue tie.

-Measuring the tongue tie with a Kotlow ruler and grooved director or liper device
+Measuring the tongue tie with the Kotlow ruler and grooved director (left) and using the liper device (right).

-Experience shows that intervention with a Class 1 is usually not necessary.
-A Class 2 may require intervention, but sometimes OMFT exercises can provide greater flexibility in the mouth and force in the tongue, making it possible to learn a good tongue position at rest and during swallowing.
-Experience shows that with a Class 3 and 4 this is unsuccessful and intervention by a frenulectomy or frenulotomy is necessary.
-Kotlow says about this:
+Experience shows that intervention is usually not necessary for a Class 1.
+In a Class 2 intervention may be necessary, but sometimes OMFT exercises can achieve more flexibility in the bottom of the mouth and motr strength in the tongue, making it possible to learn a good tongue position at rest and while swallowing.
+With a Class 3 and 4 exercises will be insufficiently successful and intervention by means of a frenlectomy or frenulotomy is necessary.
+Lawrence Kotlow says about this:

 When determining the need to revise the frenum in infants and children, the following guidelines are suggested: